oroinc/documentation/backend/scopes/index.rst

 Example: Use Scope Criteria
 ---------------------------

-When the slug URLs are linked to the scopes, in a many-to-many way, and we need to find a slug URL related to the scope with the highest priority, fitting best for the current context, this is what happens:
+When the slug URLs are linked to the scopes in a many-to-many way, and we need to find a slug URL related to the scope with the highest priority, fitting best for the current context, this is what happens:

 The scope criteria providers are already registered in the *service.yml* file:

 .. code-block:: yaml

     oro_customer.customer_scope_criteria_provider:
         class: Oro\Bundle\CustomerBundle\Provider\ScopeCustomerCriteriaProvider